jamchamb/ac-mod-template/README.md

-# Animal Crossing "Hello World" with C
+# Animal Crossing Mod Patch Template

+This is an template for Animal Crossing mod patches written in C.

 This requires the devkitPro tools to build.
 See <https://devkitpro.org/wiki/Getting_Started> for how to install `devkitpro` and `gamecube-dev`.